Shai-Windsor/Public_API_Request/README.md

 The background color has been changes from its original color.

-This shouldn't work in Internet Explorer, since I used fetch and didn't include the polyfill.
+This shouldn't work in Internet Explorer, since I used fetch without the polyfill.